The Ultimate Glossary of Proofreading and Editing Terms

 Copy Editing

-Copy editing is a light edit, typically focusing on removing errors and inconsistencies.
-It’s sometimes grouped together with line editing, but while the former focuses on spelling, grammar, and punctuation, the latter looks at style and phrasing.
+This is a light edit, typically focusing on removing errors and inconsistencies.
+It’s sometimes grouped together with line editing, but while copy editing focuses on spelling, grammar, and punctuation, line editing looks at style and phrasing.
+Copy editing may also involve improving readability and ensuring the document is fit for purpose.

 Developmental Editing

 This is not always the case, however.
-When a publisher engages a freelance developmental editor, they may do so once the author has already written the first draft, particularly if the manuscript needs significant revision.
+When a publisher engages a freelancer for developmental editing, they may do so once the author has already written the first draft, particularly if the manuscript needs significant revision.

 Displayed Matter

-Any text that doesn’t sit within the running text, for example, headings, tables, lists, and block quotations.
+Any text that is presented outside of the running text, such as headings, tables, lists, and block quotes.

 Editing